Jump to content

 FAQ

-• I want to go on assignment.
-How do I apply and show my interest?
+• I want to take part in a mission.
+How do I express my interest?

 Current recruitments

-• What areas of expertise are there on the MSB Roster?
+• What areas of expertise are there on the MSB Field Staff Roster?

-The MSB recruits individuals within a number of areas of expertise and endeavors to have quality-assured and trained individuals on our roster within the following areas:
+MSB recruits individuals within a number of areas of expertise and endeavours to have quality-assured and trained individuals on our roster within the following areas:

 • Administration